Mamiffer: History

 In 2014, Italian fashion designer Prada reached out to Mamiffer through SIGE requesting permission to use their song "Flower of the Field" in a commercial featuring Ethan Hawke.
-The band used the money it received from this deal to fund the recording of their upcoming studio album due out later that year.
+The band used the money it received from this deal to fund the recording of a new album.
 On November 18, 2014, Mamiffer released its third non-collaborative studio album, Statu Nascendi.
 At the time of its release, the album was described as a "warm-up" release for a more ambitious upcoming album.
 A year later, on November 3, 2015, Mamiffer released a collaborative album between Portland, Oregon noise artist Daniel Menche titled Crater.
 Turner and Coloccia previously worked together with Menche on various remixes and videos, and decided to make an album together.
 Crater also saw the group collecting field recordings, which had Turner, Coloccia and Menche enjoying themselves while "hiking and exploring nature" together.
 Pitchfork included Crater on is Best Experimental Albums of 2015 list.

 Mamiffer released The World Unseen on April 1, 2016, through SIGE.
 The band began writing songs for The World Unseen as early as 2011 and recorded it between 2013 and 2014.
 Coloccia described the album as thematically feeling incomplete and imperfect and that it is "an exploration of subconscious and psychic bonds between the past and present, and the ways in which the musical devices of repetition and incantation create hands across the chasm that divide the human from the divine."

 In November 2017 it was announced that Mamiffer will release a compilation of samples they used throughout the years at live shows and on studio albums titled Recordings For Lilac III.
 The album would be released as cassette edition limited to 150 copies only through The Tapeworm label.
 The compilation is put together semi-chronologically with the earliest materials going back to 2008 and is set to be shipped in December 2017.